Robust Lipschitz Bandits to Adversarial Corruptions: Related Work

 \paragraph{Lipschitz Bandit} Most existing works on the stochastic Lipschitz bandit~\cite{agrawal1995continuum} follow two key ideas.
 One is to uniformly discretize the action space into a mesh in the initial phase so that any MAB algorithm could be implemented~\cite{kleinberg2004nearly,magureanu2014lipschitz}.
 The other is to adaptively discretize the action space by placing more probes in more promising regions, and then UCB~\cite{bubeck2008online,kleinberg2019bandits,lu2019optimal}, TS~\cite{kang2023online} or elimination~\cite{feng2022lipschitz} method could be utilized to deal with the exploration-exploitation tradeoff.
 The adversarial Lipschitz bandit was recently introduced and solved in~\cite{podimata2021adaptive}, where the expected reward Lipschitz function is arbitrarily chosen at each round.
 However, as mentioned in the previous paragraph, this fully adversarial setting is quite different from ours.
 And their algorithm relies on several unspecified hyperparameters and hence is computationally formidable in practice.
 In addition, some interesting variations of Lipschitz bandits have also been carefully examined, such as contextual Lipschitz bandits~\cite{slivkins2011contextual}, full-feedback Lipschitz bandits~\cite{kleinberg2010sharp}, and taxonomy bandits~\cite{slivkins2011multi}.

 \paragraph{Robust Bandit to Adversarial Corruptions} Adversarial attacks were studied in the setting of MAB~\cite{jun2018adversarial} and linear bandits~\cite{garcelon2020adversarial}.
 And we will use two classic attacks for experiments in Section~\ref{sec:exp}.
 To defend against attacks from weak adversaries, \cite{lykouris2018stochastic} proposed the first MAB algorithm robust to corruptions with a regret $C$ times worse than regret in the stochastic setting.
 An improved algorithm whose regret only contains an additive term on $C$ was then proposed in \cite{gupta2019better}. \cite{li2019stochastic} subsequently studied the linear bandits with adversarial corruptions and achieved instance-dependent regret bounds. \cite{lee2021achieving} also studied the corrupted linear bandit problem while assuming the attacks on reward are linear in action.
 Recently, a robust VOFUL algorithm achieving regret bound only logarithmically dependent on $T$ was proposed in \cite{wei2022model}.
-Another line of work on the robust bandit problem focuses on a more challenging setting with strong adversaries who could observe current actions before attacking rewards. \cite{bogunovic2021stochastic} considered the corrupted linear bandit when small random perturbations are applied to context vectors, and \cite{ding2022robust,he2022nearly,zhao2021linear} extended the OFUL algorithm~\cite{abbasi2011improved} and achieved improved regret bounds.
+Another line of work on the robust bandit problem focuses on a more challenging setting with strong adversaries who could observe current actions before attacking rewards. \cite{bogunovic2021stochastic} considered the corrupted linear bandit when small random perturbations are applied to context vectors, and \cite{ding2022robust,he2022nearly,zhao2021linear} extended the OFUL algorithm~\cite{abbasi2011improved} and achieved improved regret bounds. \cite{ye2023corruption} further considers general non-linear contextual bandits and also MDPs with strong adversarial corruptions.
 However, the study of Lipschitz bandits under attacks remains an unaddressed open area.